uPortal-Project/uPortal-web-components/@uportal/user-profile-menu/README.md

 # clone the repository if you haven't already
 git clone https://github.com/uPortal-contrib/uPortal-web-components

-# navigate to the waffle menu folder
+# navigate to the user-profile-menu folder
 cd uPortal-web-components/@uportal/user-profile-menu

 # install the goods